VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: Related Works

 \paragraph{Image Editing Models.} Qwen-Image-edit \cite{wu2025qwenimagetechnicalreport} has been specifically optimized for visual document editing and demonstrates particularly strong performance in modifying Chinese visual documents.
 The Nano Banana \cite{google2025nanoBanana} series of models have attracted considerable attention due to their robust capabilities in both general image and visual document generation and editing.
 More recently, Longcat-Image-edit \cite{LongCat-Image} was introduced as an image editing model with optimizations targeting Chinese image editing tasks.
-Additionally, models such as Step1X \cite{liu2025step1x-edit} and Instruct-pix2pix \cite{brooks2023instructpix2pix} serve as representative examples of widely adopted general-purpose image editing frameworks.

-\paragraph{Image Editing Benchmarks.} The vast majority of existing image editing benchmarks focus on entity-level modifications \cite{sheynin2024emu, basu2023editval,zhou2025multi}.
+Additionally, models such as Step1X \cite{liu2025step1x-edit} and Instruct-pix2pix \cite{brooks2023instructpix2pix} serve as representative examples of widely adopted general-purpose image editing frameworks. \paragraph{Image Editing Benchmarks.} The vast majority of existing image editing benchmarks focus on entity-level modifications (\cite{sheynin2024emu, basu2023editval,zhou2025multi,wang2025mr,zhang2025dynamic}).
 For example, I2EBench \cite{ma2024i2ebench} explicitly distinguishes \emph{high-level} and \emph{low-level} editing tasks through a hierarchical design; CompBench \cite{jia2025compbench} supports multi-turn editing; and ImgEdit-Bench \cite{ye2025imgedit} emphasizes the evaluation of content memory, content understanding, and version rollback capabilities.
-While these benchmarks cover a wide range of testing scenarios, none of them consider densely textual images such as visual documents.

-\paragraph{Visual Text Generation and Modification Benchmarks.} AnyText-Bench \cite{tuo2024anytextmultilingualvisualtext} is the first widely recognized large-scale visual document editing benchmark, primarily focusing on text editing on regular images.
+While these benchmarks cover a wide range of testing scenarios, none of them consider densely textual images such as visual documents. \paragraph{Visual Text Generation and Modification Benchmarks.} AnyText-Bench \cite{tuo2024anytextmultilingualvisualtext} is the first widely recognized large-scale visual document editing benchmark, primarily focusing on text editing on regular images.
 CVTG-2K \cite{du2025textcrafteraccuratelyrenderingmultiple} is a recent English visual document generation benchmark, mainly concentrating on the generation of long-text visual documents.
 Qwen-Image-edit also recently proposed a Chinese visual document generation benchmark called ChineseWord \cite{wu2025qwenimagetechnicalreport}.
 However, all these existing benchmarks overlook testing with multi-lingual and complex text documents.